hahalulu/Grokking-the-Coding-Interview-Patterns/README.md

 zigzagLevelOrder([1])
 zigzagLevelOrder([])
 ````
-- The time complexity of the above algorithm is O(N)O(N), where ‘N’ is the total number of nodes in the tree.
+- The time complexity of the above algorithm is `O(N)`, where `N` is the total number of nodes in the tree.
 This is due to the fact that we traverse each node once.
-- The space complexity of the above algorithm will be O(N)O(N) as we need to return a list containing the level order traversal.
-We will also need O(N)O(N) space for the queue.
-Since we can have a maximum of N/2N/2 nodes at any level (this could happen only at the lowest level), therefore we will need O(N)O(N) space to store them in the queue.
+- The space complexity of the above algorithm will be `O(N)` as we need to return a list containing the level order traversal.
+We will also need `O(N)` space for the queue.
+Since we can have a maximum of `N/2` nodes at any level (this could happen only at the lowest level), therefore we will need `O(N)` space to store them in the queue.